 Ken Hunt played baseball and basketball at Ogden High School before signing with the Cincinnati Reds and becoming the National League’s Rookie Pitcher of the Year in 1961, when he posted a 9-10 record and 3.96 ERA and four complete games.
 The right-hander was especially effective in the first half of the season, going 8-3 with a 2.73 ERA in his first 14 starts.
 He appeared in the World Series against the New York Yankees that season, pitching a hitless inning.
 Hunt later earned a degree from Brigham Young University and became Morgan High School’s basketball coach.
 He was a two-time Coach of the Year in Class 2A.

 Carl McGown coached the Brigham Young men’s volleyball program to national championships in 1999 and 2001, and was an assistant coach for six U.S. teams in the Olympics.
 The BYU graduate launched the Cougar men’s program in 1990 and compiled a 205-131 record in 13 seasons.
 His 1999 team went 30-1.
 In 2000, he was named an All-Time Great Coach by USA Volleyball.
 He won two NCAA Coach of the Year awards.
-“Carl was a coaching icon in the volleyball community and was recognized worldwide as one of the very best teachers, strategist and innovators the sport has ever known,” said BYU athletic director Tom Holmoe.
+“Carl was a coaching icon in the volleyball community and was recognized worldwide as one of the very best teachers, strategists and innovators the sport has ever known,” said BYU athletic director Tom Holmoe.

 Gary Pullins was a captain of the Brigham Young team that played in the 1968 College World Series and became the school’s longtime coach.
-Pullins batted .341 for the Cougars and moved into the Los Angeles Dodgers’ organization, playing for famed Ogden team that featured several future stars.
+Pullins batted .341 for the Cougars and moved into the Los Angeles Dodgers’ organization, playing for a famed Ogden team that featured several future stars.
 As the Cougars’ coach, he posted a 913-462 record, with seven Western Athletic Conference championships and nine NCAA Tournament appearances in 24 years.
 He was inducted into the American Baseball Coaches Association Hall of Fame.
 Pullins’ 1983 team won 25 consecutive games and earned the school’s only No. 1 ranking.

 Alfred Pupunu played for South High School, Dixie State College and Weber State before helping the San Diego Chargers reach the Super Bowl as their starting tight end in 1995.
 In the AFC championship game vs. Pittsburgh, he was named the Offensive Player of the Game for the Chargers after catching a 43-yard touchdown pass that helped his team rally from an early deficit.
-He led Division I-AA in receptions as a Wildcat senior and earned All-America recognition.
-In recognition of his Dixie College exploits, Pupunu was inducted into the National Junior College Hall of Fame.
+He led Division I-AA in receptions as a Wildcat senior and earned All-American recognition.
+In plaudits of his Dixie College exploits, Pupunu was inducted into the National Junior College Hall of Fame.
 He later pursued a college football coaching career.

 Danny Vranes was a McDonald’s All-American for Skyline High School and an All-American for the 1981 University of Utah team that reached the NCAA Tournament’s Sweet 16.
 He played seven seasons in the NBA for Philadelphia and Seattle, making the league’s All-Defensive team in 1985.
 Bernie Bickerstaff, his coach in Seattle, once labeled him a “consummate professional” for his defensive work.
 His best offensive season came in 1983-84 when he averaged 8.4 points in 80 games for the Sonics.
 Vranes would have played in the 1980 Olympics, but the USA boycotted the Games in Moscow.
 He led Skyline to the 1976 and ’77 Class 4A state championships.